spotinst/spotinst-examples/Utilities/AWS/StackSet/README.md

 <ol>

     i.
 Decide which accounts to deploy to:
-        ● Select ​ “Deploy to Organization” ​ (Organization Root ID eg. r-1234) OR
-        ● Select ​ “Deploy to organizational units (OUs)” and enter OU IDs (OU ID eg. ou-12w3-pk1cphl0) OR ● Specific account numbers (Only if using Self-service permissions) ii.
+        ● Select “Deploy to Organization” (Organization Root ID eg. r-1234) OR ● Select “Deploy to organizational units (OUs)” and enter OU IDs (OU ID eg. ou-12w3-pk1cphl0) OR ● Specific account number (Only if using Self-service permissions) ii.
 Specify Region to deploy
         ● Select the same region the Lambda function is deployed. (us-east-1)
 </ol>
 <ol>   G. Review and Run</ol>
 <ol>

     i.
-On the Review page of the Create Stack wizards, choose ​ “I acknowledge this template may create IAM resources” ​.
+On the Review page of the Create Stack wizards, choose ​“I acknowledge this template may create IAM resources”​
 </ol>